anuragdhingra/teamspirit-lambda/README.md

 $ cd lambda
 $ cp config.dev.json.example config.dev.json
 ```
-Edit `config.dev.json` file and set your teamspirit credentails.
+Edit `config.dev.json` file and set your teamspirit credentails. <br>
-Note: These credentials would be stored as enviroment variables for lambda functions.
+*Note: These credentials would be stored as enviroment variables for lambda functions.
 Alternatively, you could use Paramter store or Secrets Manager to store them.
-More details [here](https://serverless-stack.com/chapters/storing-secrets-in-serverless-apps.html)
+More details [here](https://serverless-stack.com/chapters/storing-secrets-in-serverless-apps.html)*

 ### Deploy clock_in and clock_out Lambda Functions
 Go to root directory of project